Ashland (Henderson, North Carolina)

 Ashland is a historic plantation house located near Henderson, Vance County, North Carolina.
 It consists of two sections dated to the late-18th and mid-19th centuries.
 The older section is a two-story, two-bay, frame section attached to the newer and taller two-story, three-bay frame section.
 Each section is sheathed in weatherboard and topped by gable roofs.
 The house displays elements of Federal and Greek Revival style architecture.
-Judge and colonizer Richard Henderson (1734–1785) owned the Ashland tract among his vast holdings.
+Judge Richard Henderson (1734–1785) owned the Ashland tract among his vast holdings.